Fmrhj/gatsby-portfolio/src/markdown-pages/resume.md

 Data Science and Rapid Prototyping in Revenue Management & Pricing

-- Optimal price calculation for single-flights with a  Reinforcement Learning
+- Optimal price calculation for single-flights with Reinforcement Learning
 - Passenger demand estimation with machine learning algorithms and dynamic pricing for direct flights